Maine Court Records

 Criminal law differs from tort law in many ways, some of which are:

-• Burden of proof: in tort cases, the court generates an opinion based on the preponderance of available evidence.
+- Burden of proof: in tort cases, the court generates an opinion based on the preponderance of available evidence.
 To put it differently, evidence with over 50% convincing power is sufficient for ruling in a tort case.
-In criminal cases, the burden of proof must be beyond reasonable doubt in order to be acceptable for generating a verdict.
+In criminal cases, the burden of proof should be beyond reasonable doubt in order to be acceptable for generating a verdict.

 What is the Purpose of Tort Law in Maine?